arp242/arp242.net/code/battray/index.markdown

 ChangeLog
 =========

-Version 2.3, unreleased
+Version 2.3, 2017-11-07
 -----------------------
-- Linux: Show warning if we can't import the `dbus` module.
+- FreeBSD: Fix for Python 3.
-- Linux: Fix for systems that have `BAT1` but not `BAT0`.
+- Linux: Remove support for `/sys` for now as it seems that this changed on newer systems; UPower is required.

 Version 2.2, 2016-04-24
 -----------------------